9 Best Sources of Protein to Add into Your Diet

 1. Organic Chicken

-One chicken breast supplies over 30 percent of your suggested daily value for protein, building it a brilliant high-protein food option that can simply be more to healthy lunch and dinner recipes.
+One chicken breast supplies over 30 percent of your suggested daily value for protein, that can simply be more to healthy lunch and dinner recipes.

 Salmon is one of the strongest foods around because it is high in protein, omega-3 fatty acids, and in vitamins and minerals; including vitamin B12, vitamin D, selenium, vitamins B3, B6 and B5, and potassium.
 The benefits nutrition present in salmon promote the health of your entire body, including your brain, bones, heart, eyes, skin and cells.

 Add eggs to your diet to boost your heart health.
-Egg protein helps with weight loss, prevents metabolic syndrome and boosts skin health.
+They help with weight loss, prevents metabolic syndrome and boosts skin health.

 4. Black Beans